-Born to be wild, ‘The Motorcycle: Design, Art, Desire’ exhibition got your motor running up close to a chopper, a platform for artistic and mechanical expression, with extravagant use of chrome, wildly extended springer forks and brilliant paintwork on the tank.
-Now a piece of American history, it’s one of 100 motorcycles showcasing radical concepts, record breakers and road icons.
+Born to be wild, the Chopper, a platform for artistic and mechanical expression, with extravagant use of chrome, wildly extended springer forks and brilliant paintwork on the tank, is now a piece of American history.

 Harley-Davidson Knucklehead Chopper C.1973 (Engine: 1941)

 The chopper is a type of customised motorcycle that emerged in California in the late 1950s.
 It is perhaps the most extreme of all custom motorcycle styles, often using radically modified steering angles and lengthened forks for a stretched-out appearance.
 They can be built from an original motorcycle which is modified (‘chopped’), or from scratch.
 Other characteristic features of choppers include: hardtail frames (frames without rear suspension); very tall ‘ape hanger’ or very short ‘drag’ handlebars; lengthened or stretched frames; and larger than stock front wheels.
 The ‘sissy bar’ — a set of tubes that connect the rear fender with the frame — is also a signature feature of many choppers.